Kautharr/Insurance_ML/README.md

 ### 6. [Conclusion:](https://github.com/Kautharr/Insurance_ML/blob/main/Part_5_FinalModel.ipynb)
 **Based on our experimentations with all the models, some learning points we tookaway were:**
 1. Finding out that adjusting hyper parameters can have adverse impacts on overall model quality.
 Though, solely increasing certain parameters may not be advisable as overfitting usually occurs which jeopardises the model explainability, as indicated by the `R2` score.
 2. Complex algorithms are useful when it comes to dealing with real life scenarios which are highly unpredictable.
-In cases like insurance `charge` prediction, it is highly dependent on inter-variable conditions, where complex algorithms can be much more insightful and effective than a simle linear regression.
+In cases like insurance `charge` prediction, it is highly dependent on inter-variable conditions, where complex algorithms can be much more insightful and effective than a simple linear regression implementation.

 **Review of Problem Definition:**
 In conclusion, we believe that the problem has been addressed successfully.
 We were able to implement Machine Learning algorithms learnt, as well as incorporate real life exploratory data analysis, to generate an improved model with impressive predictive abilities (by our standards).
 Our beliefs in the project's success were further affirmed when we set out to test it on **individual data**.